 The CEBHS aims to involve patients, carers and the public in all of its research activity.
 This will help to ensure that we focus on research questions that are relevant to all and improve the care of patients in the NHS.
 We also try to develop and signpost reliable and unbiased information about hand surgery.

 How can I get involved?

-If you are a patient, clinician or NHS manager and want to know more about our research and how to get involved, please contact us at CEBHS@nottingham.ac.uk.
+If you are a patient, clinician or NHS manager and want to know more about our research and how to get involved please see our "For patients" section, or contact us at CEBHS@nottingham.ac.uk.